Mark debuts AR street graffitti app at the LA Women’s March

 “This generation is all about voicing its opinion, and Mark is a platform for that.
 I see Mark as a kind of like an Instagram, which is still on Web 2.0 on the web browser today, but will be really full-blown when AR glasses arrive,” Lyndon Ko said.
 “It’s already a very magical experience today.”

-He said that those who use the app, which can be downloaded on iOS or Android via Mark.app web site, can make donations via the app and Mark will make donations to the march’s foundation up to $300,000.
+He said that those who use the app, which can be downloaded on iOS or Android via Mark.app web site, can earn donations via the app and Mark will make donations to the march’s foundation up to $300,000.

 Lyndon Ko, CEO of Mark, said the technology was developed by Sybo, the game development studio that made the Subway Surfers mobile game.
 Anthony Chang is the chief operating officer of Mark.